crooks-s/student-files/README.md

 # student-files
-Team Treehouse Unit 5 Project

-This application presents a compilation of 12 random users retrieved through the 'randomuser.me' API.
-Upon clicking a user card, a modal is created and displayed with additional information about the selected user.
-The modals may be closed with using the 'escape' key on the physical keyboard, clicking out of the modal, or clicking the 'X' close button on the modal.

-This is a Team Treehouse project demonstrating:
+## Introduction
+Treehouse Unit 5 Project.
+This application retrieves 12 random users from the 'randomuser.me' API and displays a modal when a user card is clicked.

+## Tech Stack
+HTML/CSS.
+JavaScript.

+## Process/Learning (to be updated)
 1. Dom Manipulation
 2. Array iteration methods
 3. Enumerable iteration methods